Nigerian shot dead in S/Africa by Somalian – Union - Nigeria Today

 Nigerian shot dead in S/Africa by Somalian – Union

-The Chairman of the union in the province, Mr Mike Ibitoye, said on telephone from Cape Town, South Africa, that Eze, 35, was shot on April 25 during an argument over cell phone.
+The Chairman of the union in the province, Mike Ibitoye, told the News Agency of Nigeria (NAN) on telephone from Cape Town, South Africa, that Eze, 35, was shot on April 25 during an argument over cell phone.

 “ Chinedu Eze is a native of Umuchu, Aguata Local Government Area of Anambra State.
 He deals in cell phones.